Slx-hub/tinfb4se/projectFiles/SoftwareRequirementsSpecification.md

 # <a name="2.
 Overall Description">2.
 Overall Description</a>

 Tower Attack will be a game in the Tower-Defense genre.
 In contrast to other games of the Tower-Defense genre you won’t place the turrets to hold your base against incoming enemy waves but try to carry your minions through the towers placed by the computer enemy.
-The goal is to traverse the enemy base by manipulating the preset path and upgrading the capabilities of your pawns.
+The goal is to traverse the enemy base by sending your pawns along the preset path in a way they survive.
+Both, the player and the computer enemy, have a continuous income.
+In addition to this the units generate income while being alive and on their way towards the enemys base.
+The comuper enemy gains additional income by killing the units the player send.
 Tower Attack will be developed in Java as an application that can run on both, Android and any desktop-based Java runtime environment.

 ![alt text][UCD]